In SeaORM, a database with a collection of tables is called a

 ActiveModel which attaches meta-data on each attribute.

 Finally, there is no singleton (global context) in SeaORM.
 Application code is responsible for managing the ownership of the

 DatabaseConnection.
-We do provide integration examples for web frameworks including Rocket, Actix and axum to help you get started quickly.
+We do provide integration examples for web frameworks including Rocket, Actix, axum and poem to help you get started quickly.